 For seven months he was at home awaiting the right opportunity.
 He had this urge to take up something that interested him – writing.
-“I knew I was not good at it.
-The idea, however, was to learn and improvise,” he says.
-That’s when he got through an interview with Deccan Chronicle, at a fraction of salary compared to what he was drawing in his previous job.
-“But the excitement to write was so much that I didn’t really bother about that.
-It was not all that easy though.
-That’s because I joined as a Sub-editor.
-And my job was to put some stories together, and create page layouts.
-There was hardly any writing to do,” he recalls.
+“I knew I was not great at it.
+The idea, however, was to learn and improvise.
+That’s when I got through an interview with Deccan Chronicle.
+But there was a big catch here.
+My Corporate experience of 6 years was completely invalid.
+So, I had to join them as a Trainee, at a salary of Rs.
+7,500.
+It was less than 1/8th of my previous salary.
+My friends and family thought that I had lost it.
+But the excitement to write was so much that I didn’t bother about the salary,” he says.

-A couple of months down the line, I decided to write an article on my own, after my shift, which used to typically end at 1 AM.
+As a sub-editor, his job was to put all the stories together and create a page layout.
+There was hardly any writing to do.
+So, the idea of writing articles was defeated.
+“A couple of months down the line, I decided to write an article on my own, after my shift, which used to end at 1 AM typically.
 After a few rounds of getting it checked by my friends, I was ready to share it with the management.
-They liked it, and published it.
+They liked it and published it.
 Slowly, I started contributing more articles.
-And soon I was given a column to write for.
+And soon I was given a regular column.
 But I couldn’t write during office hours as I was still collating stories and working on page layouts.
-So, all the writing happened post my shift,” he adds.
-After spending over 20 months there, he wanted to take his writing ahead, and he joined an advertising agency as a copywriter.
-“Unfortunately, in the first three months, we never got paid, despite the agency doing decent business.
-This was the biggest turning point in my life.
-After dabbling with quite a few jobs in varied fields, at the age of 22, I decided to take the plunge into the world of entrepreneurship, and start an advertising agency.
-The most exciting thing about doing this was to do something we loved.
-Of course, taking up the challenge against the general perception that we could not pull this off gave us a different high.
-But at that time, all we had was just a dream,” he recalls.
-After two successful ventures, he had the urge to completely push himself out of his comfort zone.
-And with his next venture in the year 2013, he did just that.
-He surprised everyone with his third venture called Just Flaunt – a Salon & Spa.
+So, all my writing happened after my regular work-shift,” he adds.
+After spending over 19 months there, he wanted to take his writing ahead, and he joined an advertising agency as a copywriter.

+Within a couple of years, since its inception, the agency showcased exponential growth.
+“Diversification was next on the cards.
+In 2012, we launched our second venture – a full-fledged Video Production House called Namesake,” he says.
+After two successful ventures, he had the urge to push himself out of his comfort zone completely.
+And with his next venture, in the year 2013, he did just that.
+He surprised everyone with his third venture called Just Flaunt – a chain of Salons.
 “This is a brand that we created from scratch.
-It gives us the opportunity to directly gauge market conditions, and interact with customers.
-It’s also a fantastic way to evaluate how our marketing efforts as an Advertising agency are helping it on a real-time basis.
+It gives us the opportunity to gauge market conditions directly and interact with customers.
+It’s also a fantastic way to evaluate how our efforts as an Advertising & Digital Marketing agency are helping it on a real-time basis.
 And ultimately, it’s all about innovating and making a positive difference in this space,” he says.